OPEnSLab-OSU/Loom/PushingBox/README.md

 - Go to PushingBox and create a new service via My Services > Add Service > Custom URL

-- Name the service whatever you feel like and copy in Google script URL from above into Root URL
+- Name the service whatever you feel like and copy in Google script URL from above into Root URL, set the Method to GET

 - Now you need to create a Scenario that calls this service with data